-The foreskin, also called the prepuce [Latin: prae = in front & putium = penis] is the protective sheath of penile skin, which covers the head of the penis, otherwise called the glans [Greek: balanos = acorn & Latin: (pl) glandes (pen[i]um) = acorn (of the penis)].
-The skin of the penis is continuous, forming a cylindrical double layer of tissue consisting of the outer foreskin tapering at the acroposthion, which inverts into itself becoming the inner foreskin.
-Upon erection it may retract and unroll of itself into a single layered cylinder, but not necessarily and can be retracted manually.
-Some foreskins however are tight, retracting with difficulty and some foreskins don’t retract at all.
-This condition called Phimosis [Greek: muzzling] is the natural state for neonates (new-borns) and boys.
+When a foreskin is non-retractable, this condition is called Phimosis [Greek: muzzling] and is the natural state for neonates (new-borns) and boys.
 The synechia, also known as the balano-preputial membrane or the balano-preputial lamina is the membrane that attaches the inner surface of the foreskin to the glans.
 A Danish study found that 50% of foreskins became retractable (desquamation) before 10 years of age and 99% of foreskins were retractable by the end of puberty through the vigorous erections of adolescence, helped by masturbation.
-Therefore the foreskin should be left alone whilst a boy is growing up and should not be forcefully retracted for any reason whatsoever, because it may tear or harm the penis in some way.
+Therefore the foreskin should be left alone whilst a boy is growing up and should NOT be forcefully retracted for any reason whatsoever, because it may tear or harm the penis in some way.
 The only person to retract a child’s foreskin should be the child himself, when he’s discovered that his foreskin is ready to retract.
 The only exception would be if the boy isn’t able to urinate.
 It’s important to mention that ballooning of the foreskin during urination is normal and common to many boys and shouldn’t be seen as a problem.

-Many men live quite happily and comfortably with a non-retractable foreskin and it might seem that it’s other people who have ‘issues’ with their non-retracting foreskins.
-There are several less ‘radical’ treatments than circumcision to treat tight foreskins.
+Many men live quite happily and comfortably with a non-retractable foreskin and it might seem that it’s other people who have issues with their non-retracting foreskins.
+There are several less radical treatments than circumcision to treat tight foreskins.
 Preputioplasty or prepuce plasty, also known as “limited dorsal slit with transverse closure” is a plastic surgical operation on the foreskin to widen a narrow non-retractile foreskin which cannot comfortably be drawn back off the head of the penis.
 Another option is to undergo a dorsal slit or superincision, which is a single incision along the upper length of the foreskin from the tip to the corona, exposing the glans without removing any tissue.

 Paraphimosis is when the foreskin is retracted, usually during erection and then becomes trapped behind the glans and has difficulty returning forward due to tightness.
 This condition if it occurs needs to be resolved rather quickly to prevent tissue damage from lack of oxygen to the glans and this requires squeezing the glans to force blood out whilst easing and bringing the foreskin forward to re-cover the glans.
 In extreme circumstances, attendance to the Accident and Emergency department would be required to manage this situation.